Monitoring the Impact of COVID-19: Consumer Loan Insights

 - A decrease of at least 50% of the loan installment

-We believe that loans where none of these three events happened prior to the COVID-19 pandemic but one or more of these events have happened since the start of the pandemic (the “any of three” category in our exhibits), is likely to be a loan in payment holiday.
+We believe that loans where none of these three events happened prior to the COVID-19 pandemic but one or more of these events have happened since the start of the pandemic (the “any of three” category), are likely to be in payment holiday.

 In Exhibit 1 we see the percentage of first-time estimated loan modifications for our consumer loans.
 This is calculated as the amount of modified loans in a given period as a percent of outstanding loan amounts.
 We can see that: